VetalRacer/home-server/docs/services.md

 Grafana allows you to query, visualize, alert on and understand your metrics no matter where they are stored.
 Create, explore, and share dashboards with your team and foster a data-driven culture.

 You can read more about configured [here](https://hub.docker.com/r/grafana/grafana) or [here](https://github.com/grafana/grafana)

+# Postgres
+Postgres is a free and open-source relational database management system (RDBMS) emphasizing extensibility and SQL compliance.

+You can read more about configured [here](https://hub.docker.com/_/postgres)

+# pgAdmin
+pgAdmin 4 is a web based administration tool for the PostgreSQL database.

+You can read more about configured [here](https://www.pgadmin.org/support/list/)